onitsoft/Solidity-Course/lesson-2/README.md

 To put it another way, smart contract is a piece of code that is stored on an blockchain, triggered by blockchain transactions and which reads and writes data in that blockchain's database.

 When you put $2 coin in a vending machine, you participate in an implicit contract between a vending machine and yourself so that if you put $2, you get a coke.
+Smart contracts are similar to that.

 ## Explanation from Vitalik